jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-7d.md

 - Mulattoes
 - a mixed race of Portugueze and Brazilians

-No other American colony contains so great a number of people of European extraction.
+It is the American colony that has the most Europeans.

 {{< s v="31" >}} Towards the end of the 15th and during the 16th century, Spain and Portugal were the 2 great naval powers.